Country Profile: Norway

 | Area | 323,802 sq km | Total area |

-| GDP | $507.68 billion | 2024 estimate in purchasing power parity |
+| GDP | $507.68 billion | PPP for 2024 |

-| Energy Consumption per Capita | 206.961 million Btu/person | 2023 estimate |
+| Energy consumption per capita | 206.961 million Btu/person | 2023 estimate |

-| Birth Rate | 10.4 births/1,000 people | 2024 estimate |
+| Birth rate | 10.4 births/1,000 population | 2024 estimate |

-| Unemployment Rate | 4% | 2024 estimate |
+| Unemployment | 4% | 2024 estimate |

-| Life Expectancy at Birth | 82.9 years | 2024 estimate |
+| Life expectancy | 82.9 years | 2024 estimate |

-| Military Expenditures | 2.2% of GDP | 2024 estimate |
+| Military expenditure | 3.4% of GDP | Projected for 2025 |

 Explore more about this country: